Skip to main content

 How to configure e-mail clients automatically through DNS

-Automatic Configuration of mail clients
+Automatic configuration of mail clients

 Email programs such as Thunderbird or Outlook search for this configuration using the following URL: